dzbeck/attack_to_cve/updated-methodology.md

 [**CVE-2018-17900**](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-17900)

-> Yokogawa STARDOM Controllers FCJ, <snip> The web application improperly protects credentials which could allow an attacker to obtain credentials for remote access to controllers.
+> Yokogawa STARDOM Controllers FCJ, *--snip--* The web application improperly protects credentials which could allow an attacker to obtain credentials for remote access to controllers.

 To find the VID, start by identifying the vulnerability type.
 For CVE-2018-17900, the vulnerability is a credential management issue.
 Looking through the list of vulnerability types in the methodology, the "General Credential Management Errors" vulnerability type appears to be the most appropriate.
 Using one of the lower-level credential management vulnerability types is preferable but the CVE record does not provide the level of detail needed to do so.